nhs-r-community/statements-on-tools/Open-Code.md

 ### Glossary (DRAFT)

-- **Reproducible Analytics Pipelines**: analytics processes developed in open source programming languages and adhering to software engineering best practices to allow for reproducing analyses with very little effort.
+- **Reproducible Analytics Pipelines (RAP)**: analytics processes developed in open source programming languages and adhering to software engineering best practices to allow for reproducing analyses with very little effort.
 - **Repo/Repository**: a set of files organised in a project for a specific purpose (such as [statements-on-tools](https://github.com/nhs-r-community/statements-on-tools) itself), containing code or documentation under version control.

 ## References